nyahehnagi/coding-challenge/coding-challenge9/README.md

 Started out with this trying to use the factory pattern for the transactions.
 It didn't quite work and was starting to get fiddly.
 I thought if a bit fiddly then it was not the right pattern.
 So I went with an interface for a transaction and then implemented each of the transaction types from there

-Within GameLedger, I have created an overloaded function called addTransaction which takes an enumerated type indicating the transaction type and then the various parameters needed to create a transaction.
-I've added some logic within gameledger to ensure transaction types are managed and within each of the various transaction classes there's additional logic to ensure that each transaction is created properly.
-If the client tries to create an invalid transaction of any type an exceptiion is raised.
+Within GameLedger, I have created various functions to generate transactions.
+There's some additional logic to ensure that each transaction is created properly.
+If the client tries to create an invalid transaction of any type an exception is raised.
 Tests have been created to check these exceptions along with succesful transactions

 ### Stuff I am not sure about or needs some more work